 A car crash in Meade County, KY killed two small children on February 8, 2017.
 The car they were riding in went into a spin, crossed the center line, and collided with an SUV.
 The one-year-old was pronounced dead at the scene.
 The three-year-old and the woman driving the car were rushed to Harrison County Hospital where the three-year-old was pronounced dead.

 It’s difficult to discern at this point if the above two accident injuries could have been avoided had the children been seated in safer car seats, but the fact that both children sustained injuries despite being in car seats points to one fact– child safety seats aren’t as safe as many parents and product manufacturers believe.
 Irresponsible marketing and defective car seats can leave children unprotected in the event of a dangerous motor vehicle crash.
 Child safety seat manufacturers can be held accountable for the damages that result from the risks they selfishly and carelessly impose on small children.

 If your child was injured in a car accident while buckled safely in a car seat, contact Thomas Law Offices to find out if legal recourse is a possible option for your family.
-Tad Thomas, Louisville, KY child safety seat lawyer, and his team are dedicated to holding manufacturers responsible for their decisions that place innocent families at risk.
+Tad Thomas and his team are dedicated to holding manufacturers responsible for their decisions that place innocent families at risk.
 Contact our experienced legal team today for a free, zero-obligation consultation of your case.
-Together we can work to ensure that every child riding in every vehicle in Kentucky is safe.
+Together we can work to ensure that every child riding in every vehicle is safe.